nedalturas/jldbv2/public/docs/About.md

 ## 📢 Get Involved

 Want to include a new team? you can tag @ned in slack or send him a Direct Message along with the link of the group chat, also please specifiy what service and location the team would be serving.
+It would really help :)